-I have created this graph of Manali to Leh distance by road along with the changes in altitude as you travel on Manali Leh Highway.
+I have created this graph of Manali to Leh distance by the road along with the changes in altitude as you travel on Manali Leh Highway.

-To save bigger resolution picture of the altitude over distance graph of places on Manali Leh Highway, Right Click & then select the option: “Save Image As…”
+To save a bigger resolution picture of the altitude over distance graph of places on Manali Leh Highway, Right Click & then select the option: “Save Image As…”